-Trousers: Navy blue, school cut.
+- Trousers: Navy blue, school cut.
 NOT excessively baggy, oversized or alternatively coloured.
 Trousers should be clean and well maintained.
-Shorts are not permitted in Terms 2 and 3.

-Shirt: Light blue, long sleeve shirt.
-To be worn with the appropriate College tie and tucked in at all times.

-Jumper: Navy blue 'V' neck College jumper, clean and well maintained.

-Blazer: Royal blue College blazer, clean and well maintained.
-The Blazer must be worn to and from school, as well as to all assemblies, as the external garment of the uniform.

-PLEASE NOTE: The winter version of the uniform may be worn at any time of the year.
+Shorts are not permitted in Terms 2 and 3. - Shirt: Light blue, long sleeve shirt.
+To be worn with the appropriate College tie and tucked in at all times. - Jumper: Navy blue 'V' neck College jumper, clean and well maintained. - Blazer: Royal blue College blazer, clean and well maintained.
+The Blazer must be worn to and from school, as well as to all assemblies, as the external garment of the uniform. - PLEASE NOTE: The winter version of the uniform may be worn at any time of the year.
 The summer version can only be worn at the specified times.
 Parts of the winter and summer versions of the uniform are NOT interchangeable.

-UNIFORM VARIATIONS:

-All items of the school uniform should be clearly marked with the students' name.
+All items of the College uniform should be clearly marked with the student's name.

-Inclement Weather: Navy blue jackets may be worn to combat inclement weather.
+- Inclement Weather: Navy blue jackets may be worn to combat inclement weather.
 These jackets may be worn in transit but not while indoors at school.
-Suitable jackets are available from the College Uniform Shop.
+Suitable jackets are available from the College Uniform Shop. - Belts: Suitable belts should be black or navy blue in colour.